ansible/ansible/README.md

     ansible -p "*" -n template /srv/motd.j2 /etc/motd
     ansible -p "*" -n template /srv/ntp.j2 /etc/ntp.conf

-Very soon, templates will be able to also include facter and ohai variables.
+Need something like the fqdn in a template?
+If facter or ohai are installed, data from these projects will also be made available to the template engine, using 'facter_' and 'ohai_' prefixes for each.

 Git Deployments
 ===============